SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** Enable `ACn.INTCTRL.CMP` or use `ACn.STATUS.STATE` for polling.

 **megaTinyCore note:** The included Comparator library does not poll the interrupt flag.
+Note that polling of those two bits they suggest is not equivalent - the first, which is what this errata concerns and which doesn't work, should latch to 1 when triggered, and stay that way until cleared, while the latter, which does work, will depend on the state *at that moment*.
+So a brief excursion would be missed.

 #### False Triggers May Occur Under Certain Conditions
 False triggers may occur on falling input pin: